-Which city is cheaper, Providence or Acadia National Park?
+Which place is cheaper, Providence or Acadia National Park?

 These are the overall average travel costs for the two destinations.